This article was updated on January 24th, 2024

 A good dog brush can help with mild dandruff too.
 Some brushes have dual sides – one side is steel bristles that can help remove excess hair, and the other side is nylon bristles that help redistribute the natural oils and make the coat glossy.

-Remember – the skin won’t heal overnight.
-Skin conditions can take weeks to months to start showing improvement and healing.
+Be patient: skin conditions can take weeks to months to start showing improvement and healing.

 If a genetic mutation like ichthyosis is causing the condition, your dog will never be completely healed from the disease and will probably always have some dandruff.
 In these cases, managing dandruff is lifelong and would likely include a combination of therapies to maintain a healthy coat and skin.